People & Planet University League

 Does the University have a publicly available carbon management plan which meets each of the following 5 conditions?

-The Energy Services Team monitor energy and carbon across the entire University in support of the Sustainability Strategy and Strategy2026 Net Zero Carbon targets.
+The Energy Services Team monitor energy and carbon across the entire University in support of the Sustainability Strategy and Liverpool2031 Net Zero Carbon targets.
 The University's Climate plan sets out our ambitions, principles, and commitments in relation to addressing the climate crisis and outlines how we are going to move forward in developing our pathway to achieving net zero by 2035.
 With key activities already underway, the Climate plan will help us transition to net zero at pace and with real impact.

 Are scope 3 emissions reported to HESA through the EMR?

 The target comprises scope 1 & 2 emissions; meanwhile scope 3 emissions (including from waste, travel and supply chain) are addressed within the University’s sustainability governance AND reported to HESA Estate Management Return.
-These can also be accessed via the Sustainability Annual Report 2021/22

-The University has a sustainable business travel policy that can be found here and is committed to encouraging sustainable travel behaviours by offering a range of award-winning sustainable travel initiatives and facilities, which reduce carbon emissions, improve local air quality, reduce traffic congestion and improve local communities.
 The Travel and Transport Working Group are ensuring equitable car parking management and sustainable travel initiatives, and the University recently launched a staff and student travel survey.
 The data collected from the surveys will be used to baseline scope 3 carbon emissions associated with travel and inform the development of a University Travel Plan, and a new Travel Policy which is currently under development.
+See the Climate Plan and Sustainability strategy for more information on our sustainable travel commitments.

 Is the University accredited by the Living Wage Foundation as a Living Wage employer?